 Summing It Up

 As you can see color and its uses have way more to it than it seems.
-It’s important to know color, its features, and how to use them.
+It’s important to know color theory for artists, its features, and how to use them, especially as a beginner artist!

-There are lots of names, but it’s not too hard to understand them.
+There are lots of names, but it’s not too hard to understand or memorize them.
 Let’s go through all of them very quickly:

 - The Color Wheel.
 Where all colors are represented, starting with basic colors, the secondary that comes from them and all the other colors you get from mixing both of these groups.
 This is what you use to pick up colors for your works and you can easily find this wheel in any drawing software.